3Hren/msgpack-rust/README.md

 - Non-owning `ValueRef` variant, which can be created from `[u8]`, `Cursor<[u8]>` etc. and borrows data from it, which makes it absolute zero-copy.
 - Enum serialization/deserialization.

+## Versioning

+This project adheres to [Semantic Versioning](http://semver.org/).
+However until 1.0.0 comes there will be the following rules:

+ - Any API/ABI breaking changes will be notified in the changelog explicitly and results in minor version bumping.
+ - API extending features results in minor version bumping.
+ - Non-breaking bug fixes results in patch version bumping.